 The more you win, the more you have to lose.
 As a former collegiate basketball player, the Gift knows this rule applies to all sports.
 Look at Derrick Rose.
 After the 2010–11 season, the Chicago Bulls guard became, at 22, the youngest-ever NBA MVP.
 But a blown-out left knee kept him of the hardwood in 2012–13, and a blown-out right knee did the same for almost all of this season.
 Injuries have dramatically slowed Rose’s career trajectory in a way no opponent could.
 Likewise, Heath’s greatest potential obstacle moving forward is not another competitor.
 It’s a torn tendon.
 Even just a strain that keeps him riding the brakes for weeks when he should be accelerating could cost him first place and forever alter his legacy.

-That’s why if you happen into Armbrust Gym in Wheat Ridge, CO, during the first 10 minutes of Mr. Olympia’s shoulder workout, you’ll see him repping out various types of raises with diminutive dumbbells.
+That’s why if you happen into the gym during the first 10 minutes of Mr. Olympia’s shoulder workout, you’ll see him repping out various types of raises with diminutive dumbbells.
 He knows the importance of warming up for injury prevention, especially in regards to the vulnerable deltoid muscles and the ball-and-socket joints that lie beneath.
 Strain any component in that complex architecture and it can derail shoulder, chest, and back workouts for weeks or months.
 Follow the gift’s protocol, and make certain your delts are lightly pumped and ready to rock before your first working set on shoulder day.

 Click "NEXT PAGE" to continue >>